 - A lack of enough vitamin A has been linked to inflammation in the intestines, lungs, and skin.

-- For some people, taking vitamin A supplements could reduce the inflammation that contributes to conditions like inflammatory bowel disease, acne, and lung disease.
+- Taking vitamin A supplements could help reduce the vitamin A deficiency found in conditions like inflammatory bowel disease, acne, and lung disease.

-- A lack of vitamin B6 can increase inflammation associated with rheumatoid arthritis, leading to more joint damage.
-Yet in a vicious cycle, inflammation from rheumatoid arthritis can deplete the body's vitamin B6 stores.
-Taking vitamin B6 supplements daily can correct the deficiency, yet researchers say there's no conclusive evidence it will reduce inflammation too.
+- Some studies show that a lack of vitamin B6 can increase inflammation associated with rheumatoid arthritis, leading to more joint damage.
+And inflammation from RA may further deplete the body's vitamin B6 stores.
+Taking vitamin B6 supplements daily can correct the deficiency, but researchers say there's no conclusive evidence it will reduce inflammation, too.